Harmful Effects of Non-Renewable Resources on the Environment

 Land pollution and waste generation

-When it comes to the land that is being mined, in the long term these sites are left with poor quality soil and sometimes due to the chemicals used the lands ends up being polluted as well as any nearby water reserves⁴.
+When it comes to the land that is being mined, in the long term these sites are left with poor soil quality and sometimes due to the chemicals used the lands ends up being polluted as well as any nearby water reserves .

 The case of nuclear energy is of particular relevant here as both the extraction of uranium and waste disposal create some very critical issues for which no long-term solution has been found due to the radioactive nature of the ore being mined.

 Oil spills and other accidents

 Lastly, there is something to be said about unintended consequences or rather unforeseen and accidental effects.
 Oil spills are extremely damaging to nearby shores and ecosystems.

 To quantify this, analysts estimated British Petroleum’s oil spill of 2010 would cost $2.5 billion in losses to the Louisiana fishing market alone, while Florida was estimated to lose $3 billion in tourism income .

 Biologists were worried that a species of algae, vital to hundreds of species of animals, would be wiped off due to the oil released in the Gulf of Mexico.
 Similarly devastating effects on both nature and humans were seen as a result of the nuclear disaster in Chernobyl.
 These were accidents which came about due to negligence, technology failure, lack of preparedness or a combination of all those.

 But the point to make is that by continuing to use non-renewable energy we acknowledge that such disasters are acceptable and even preferable to switching to low carbon and renewable energy sources.